ghandic/udemy_ripper/README.md

 Udemy quiz ripper
 ----------------

-Firefox plugin to scrape quiz's from Udemy
+Browser plugin to scrape quiz's from Udemy

+## Installation
-### Installation
+### Firefox

-    open Firefox
+0. open Firefox
-    enter "about:debugging" in the URL bar
+1. enter "about:debugging" in the URL bar
-    click "Load Temporary Add-on"
+2. click "Load Temporary Add-on"
+3. open the extension's directory and select any file inside the extension.

+### Chrome

+0. open Chrome
+1. enter "chrome://extensions/" in the URL bar
+2. open "Developer mode"
+3. click "Load unpacked"
-    open the extension's directory and select any file inside the extension.
+4. open the extension's directory and select any file inside the extension.

-### Usage
+## Usage

-    Navigate to the quiz review page you want to rip Hit the udemy button in your browser
+1. Navigate to the quiz review page you want to rip
+2. Hit the udemy button in your browser
-    Done!
+3. Done!
 It will download as a json